kidmortal/ez-date-range-picker/README.md

 # How it works

-### Just provide two dates and two functions for manipulating these dates, the returned value on click will the a Date object
+### Just provide two dates and two functions for manipulating these dates, the returned value on click will be a Date object